Description

 - For PCs Windows 7, 8 & 10 (32/64 bits), for tablets Windows 8 & 10

-- 20 MB-1.5 GB free disk space, depending on Windows update levels
+- 20 MB-1.5 GB free disk space depending on Windows update level

 - Internet connection, required for activation

 Attention!
-The StressChecker Pro readings may show unreliable results in the case of people suffering from heart conditions, frequently occurring cardiac arrhythmia or with a pacemaker, or people who are currently taking medication that influences the heart rhythm.
+The StressChecker Pro measurements may produce unreliable results in people who suffer from heart disease, frequent heart rhythm disorders or have a pacemaker, or in people who are currently taking medications that affect the heart rhythm.

 USE FUNCTIONS